Anorexia and Dieting: What’s The Connection

 Other risk factors for anorexia include genetics, other psychiatric conditions, a history or trauma or sexual abuse, perfectionist mindset, developmental issues and other social determanants of health.

-Dieting might best be described as often that “one last push” to send someone into behaviors or anorexia nervosa.
+Dieting might best be described as often that “one last push” to send someone into developing anorexia nervosa or other types of eating disorders.

 Dieting Risks